Logo

 Publications

-Diaferia, L., Kappelhoff, S., & Blohm, I. (in press).
+Diaferia, L., Kappelhoff, S., & Blohm, I. (2026).
 From Generic to Strategic: Managerial Challenges and Response Mechanisms for Customizing Gen AI in Companies.
 In Proceedings of the 59th Hawaii International Conference on System Sciences (HICSS-59).
 University of Hawai‘i at Mānoa.

 Conference Presentations